Val is a life-long practically oriented student of effective emotional and attitudinal responses to the many challenges of life.

 Hovering over the border between science fiction and true science, almost as if not sure where to belong due to its mind-twisting character, is this stuff called quantum mechanics or quantum theory.
 The very fact that it used to be an intellectual toy of Albert Einstein and other biggies of the field, should suffice to explain my humble ambition to write about it.

 However, if such a claim could serve me as an excuse, it may be worth pointing that even those smartest ones that are burning their brain fuses over that material readily admit that "no one can say they understand quantum physics".

 Maybe that's what encouraged a whole army of enthusiasts to borrow that name "quantum" for their superficial and only partially correct, or possibly altogether wrong interpretation, as they came up with that ambitious theory which they called the Law of Attraction.

 While it may not be anything more than another interpretation of "What goes around---comes around", or "karma", it certainly has its highly promising elegance.
 Those two movies on the subject: What the Bleep Do We Know, and The Secret caused some ripples in the scientific community, while it didn't take them long to dismiss the tenets of the Law of Attraction as being a "nonsense".

-However, by doing that, those fine scholars did shoot themselves in the foot, while first claiming that "no one could understand quantum physics", which would include themselves---but then debunking Law of Attraction, as if they had any solid standards of comparison between the two.
+However, by doing that, those fine scholars did shoot themselves in the foot, by first claiming how no one could understand quantum physics which would include themselves -- but then debunking Law of Attraction, as if they had any solid standard of comparison between the two.

-So, here comes yet another, my own, look at the Law of Attraction; but first, let's see a bit about the quantum theory---of course, as superficial as it may come from the interpretation of a layman of my small caliber.
+So, here comes yet another, my own, take on the Law of Attraction; but first, let's see a bit about the quantum theory -- of course, as superficial as it may come from the interpretation from a layman of my small caliber.